fpaupier/tensorflow-serving_sidecar/docs/setup.md

 The Tensorflow Object Detection API uses Protobufs to configure model and training parameters.
 Before the framework can be used, the Protobuf libraries must be compiled.

-If you don't have protobuf installed on your machine, you can install it by following the following
+If you don't have protobuf installed on your machine, you can install it with the following
 procedure:

 #### On MacOS